Patternslib/Patterns/docs/parameters.rst

     </button>

-In very rare situations it might happen that a a known boolean argument has the exact same name as a enum value for another argument.
+In very rare situations it might happen that a a known boolean argument has the exact same name as an enum value for another argument.
 In that case it will be treated as a boolean option.